 Indian court proceedings are adversarial, i.e. where parties present their case before a judge who must remain impartial and refrain from acting as an inquisitor (as he may in a civil law jurisdiction).
 The court may, to effectively rule on an issue (on matters of both law and fact), put questions to a witness, or direct parties to lead evidence on certain aspects.
-In the late 1960s, India abolished the jury system for civil and criminal proceedings, except for matrimonial disputes relating to the 'Parsi' community.
-Civil courts in India are governed by the procedure set out in the Code of Civil Procedure, 1908 ("CPC").
-Criminal offences are covered by the IPC, and criminal courts are governed by the procedure set out in the Code of Criminal Procedure, 1973 ("CrPC").
+In about the late 1960s - early 70s, India abolished the jury system for civil and criminal proceedings, except for matrimonial disputes relating to the 'Parsi' community.

+Civil courts in India are governed by the procedure set out in the Code of Civil Procedure, 1908 (CPC).
+Criminal offences are covered by the Bharatiya Nyaya Sanhita, 2023 (BNS) which repealed and replaced the erstwhile Indian Penal Code, 1860 (IPC) and criminal courts are governed by the procedure set out in the Bharatiya Nagarik Suraksha Sanhita, 2023 (BNSS) which repealed and replaced the erstwhile Code of Criminal Procedure, 1973 (CrPC).
+The Indian Evidence Act, 1872 (IEA) has also been repealed and replaced by the Bharatiya Sakshya Adhiniyam, 2023 (BSA).

-02 India's Judicial System
+2. India's Judicial System

-The Indian Constitution is federal in form but quasi-federal in spirit - the Constitution is supreme and there is a division of power between the Union and States i.e. the Constitution provides for a union list, state list and a concurrent list.
+The Indian Constitution is federal in form but quasi-federal in spirit - the Constitution is supreme and there is a division of power between the Union and States i.e., the Constitution provides for a union list, state list and a concurrent list.
 The judiciary is wholly independent of the legislature and executive, and historically, has been a very activist judiciary.

-India's judicial system is broken up into three distinct streams, i.e. criminal, civil cases and other cases which may be referred to specific statutorily constituted courts and tribunals depending on subject matter and the status concerned.
+India's judicial system is broken up into three distinct streams, i.e. criminal cases, civil cases and other cases which may be referred to specific statutorily constituted courts and tribunals depending on subject matter and the status concerned.
 Jurisdiction of a court is dependent on its territorial and pecuniary limits and may also be circumscribed by subject matter.
 Some courts or tribunals are conferred with exclusive jurisdiction over matters and disputes of a particular subject matter.

-The principal court of original jurisdiction is the City Civil Court (in metropolitan areas) and the Court of Civil Judge, Senior Division (in nonmetropolitan areas).
+The principal court of original jurisdiction is the City Civil Court (in metropolitan areas) and the Court of Civil Judge, Senior Division (in non-metropolitan areas).
 There are 25 High Courts covering the 28 States and 8 Union Territories of India.
-The High Court is the court of appeal and has supervisory jurisdiction over all lower courts and tribunals in the State / Union Territory over which it has territorial iurisdiction.
-The High Courts of Bombay, Delhi, Calcutta, Madras and Himachal Pradesh. also have original jurisdiction.
+The High Court is the court of appeal and has supervisory jurisdiction over all lower courts and tribunals in the State / Union Territory over which it has territorial jurisdiction.
+The High Courts of Bombay, Delhi, Calcutta, Madras and Himachal Pradesh, also have original jurisdiction.

-The Supreme Court of India has overall superintendence over all High Courts and lower courts and tribunals in India, and is the final court of appeal.
+The Supreme Court of India has overall superintendence over all High Courts, lower courts and tribunals in India, and is the final court of appeal.

-1 Supreme Court:
+a.
+Supreme Court